Why we include parenthetical / in-text citations

-Researchers include brief parenthetical citations in their writing to acknowledge references to other people’s work.
-Generally, APA parenthetical citations include the last name of the author and year of publication.
+Researchers include brief in-text citations, both of which are called narrative and APA style parenthetical citations, in their writing to acknowledge references to other people’s work.
+Generally, narrative and APA parenthetical citations include the last name of the author and the year of publication.
 Page numbers are also included when citing a direct quote.
+Even though it isn’t necessary to include page numbers for paraphrases, it’s recommended to include them.

-If some of this information is included in the body of the sentence, exclude it from the parenthetical citation.
-In-text citations typically appear at the end of the sentence, between the last word and the period.
+If some of this information is included in the body of the sentence, exclude it from the APA format parenthetical citation.
+Parenthetical in-text citations typically appear at the end of the sentence, between the last word and the period.
+Narrative ones show the author’s name in the sentence itself.

-Parenthetical citation without author’s name in the text:
+Parenthetical citation APA without author’s name in the text

-Parenthetical citation when author is mentioned in the text:
+Narrative citation when author is mentioned in the text

 Works with two authors